 It is anticipated that some additional species-related benefits will be necessary to compensate for the delay in transitioning to a Second Increment.
-Potential additions include acquisition of a limited amount of additional habitat lands and approval to use Program water projects to release flows to benefit the pallid sturgeon.
-These "plus-ups" are included in the proposed Extension activities.
+Potential additions include acquisition of a limited amount of additional habitat lands through sponsorship agreements (example - Central's Jefffrey Island habitat is credited to the Program long-term habitat objectives.) and approval to use determine if releases of Program water projects to release flows can provide measureable to benefits to the pallid sturgeon.
+These